d2l-ai/d2l-en/chapter_appendix/aws.md

 source activate gluon
 ```

 The MXNet CPU version is installed in the environment by default.
 Now, you must replace it with the MXNet GPU version.
-As the CUDA version is 9.1, install `mxnet-cu91`.
+As the CUDA version is 9.0, install `mxnet-cu90`.
 Generally speaking, if your CUDA version is x.y, the corresponding MXNET version is `mxnet-cuxy`.

 ```
 pip uninstall mxnet
+# X.Y.Z should be replaced with the version number depended on by the book
-pip install mxnet-cu91
+pip install mxnet-cu90==X.Y.Z
 ```

 ## Run Jupyter Notebook